Wicked Good Development Episode 16: Ted Neward's Philosophy 101

 Ted Neward 41:59

 This is something that we've debated in both the philosophical and the religious space.
 Do animals have souls?
-That was a major debate in religious circles about, you know, a couple hundred years ago.
-But you know, we know that animals can feel things, but what about plants?
+That was a major debate in religious circles about, a couple hundred years ago.
+But we know that animals can feel things, but what about plants?
 I mean, that's one of the reasons vegetarians don't eat animals because they say, I don't want to eat anything that can feel pain.
 Hate to tell you this, plants can feel pain.
-We have actually discovered, you know, through, through deep analysis of some of the electrical activity in a plant, they can feel pain, right?
+We have actually discovered through deep analysis of some of the electrical activity in a plant, they can feel pain.
 So does that mean we stop eating plants too?
-I mean, you know, what do we end up eating soil and green for everybody?
-And this is, you know, yeah, .
+I mean, what do we end up eating soil and green for everybody?
+And this is.

 Ted Neward 42:44

 So go back to your original question, Omar.
 The whole machine learning space is definitely a place that needs ethical oversight.
 It needs philosophical inquiry.
 I think most things in software require some philosophical underpinning.
-And I think the best thing that software developers can do is learn elements of philosophy, but it's also gonna be the most frustrating thing because once you start down this path, it really, really, you know, it really begins to, to, it calls into question so many things and you really start looking at the world differently.
+And I think the best thing that software developers can do is learn elements of philosophy, but it's also gonna be the most frustrating thing because once you start down this path, it really, really, it really begins to call into question so many things and you really start looking at the world differently.
 It's a drug.
 And once you take it, you never look at the world the same way.
 You really don't.

 Omar Torrres 43:25

 Steve, do you have any other questions?
 And I'm only looking at time.
-I actually really enjoy this conversation, so
+I actually really enjoy this conversation.

 Steve Poole 43:32

 No, I, we can go forever.
-But I thought Ted's touching on is, the thing that that gets me is when we started way back with software it was sort of contained and now the world runs on relied software across the board, everything easy.
+But I thought Ted's touching on is, the thing that gets me is when we started way back with software it was sort of contained and now the world runs on relied software across the board, everything easy.
 Software and developers haven't really grown up to that.
 And that is a, that is a challenge.
-I mean, we see that, you know, we talked about protestware, but that this idea of I own a piece of software and whatever it does is, is up to me, that was okay when you had five people using it, but when it could be embedded in anywhere, you know, And the same with the ai, all this sort of stuff.
+I mean, we see that, we talked about protestware, but that this idea of I own a piece of software and whatever it does is up to me, that was okay when you had five people using it, but when it could be embedded in anywhere.
+And the same with all this sort of stuff.
 It's this all run ahead of us without, I don't think moral, but some, some education to people who write code about that they have responsibilities and they need to think more about what they're, what they're writing.
-You know, that comes out in the, when we talk about security vulnerabilities, we see how often good intentions get subverted into bad things.
+That comes out in the, when we talk about security vulnerabilities, we see how often good intentions get subverted into bad things.
 Because people were going, Oh, no will ever, nobody will ever use this for bad purposes.
-And nowadays, if you let a bad guy use it, can get to it, they'll subvert it.
-You know, that's life.
+And nowadays, if you let a bad guy use it, they can get to it, they'll subvert it.
+That's life.

 Ted Neward 44:46

 Well, and the, and the thing is, Steve, it's, this is where history comes into play because it's not like this is the first time we've ever had this particular dilemma.
-You know, remember Robert Oppenheimer actually, as soon as they discovered that Germany was not in fact working on a nuclear weapon, you know, and as soon as we had in fact taken the heavy water plants that Germany would've relied on, he wanted to stop the development of the atomic weapon.
-And, and the US Army said no. And one of the things that I found personally fascinating when I was at uc Davis, one of the classes we had was physics 1 37, the physics of nuclear weapons.
+Remember Robert Oppenheimer actually, as soon as they discovered that Germany was not in fact working on a nuclear weapon, and as soon as we had in fact taken the heavy water plants that Germany would've relied on, he wanted to stop the development of the atomic weapon.
+And the US Army said no. And one of the things that I found personally fascinating when I was at UC-Davis, one of the classes we had was Physics 137, the physics of nuclear weapons.
 And it was taught by two grizzled old physicists, one of whom had actually been at White Sands New Mexico, working on the project.
-And he said that the day they set off the first weapon, there was actually a betting pool going amongst the scientists as to whether or not the weapon would work.
+And he said that the day they set off the first weapon, there was actually a betting pool going among the scientists as to whether or not the weapon would work.

 Ted Neward 45:48